Validates a set-membership data frame, checks all intersect columns are

 An object of class c("hv_upset", "hv_data"):

-$dataThe validated input data frame.
+$dataThe validated input data frame, plus a

 intersect,n_patients,n_sets.$tablesList with one element: